 The Marshall M. Fredericks Archives is open without fee to all researchers regardless of academic or professional affiliation.
 The Archives consists of closed stacks and does not circulate its collections off-site.
 The archivist makes every effort to facilitate access to collections through individual or group orientations and by conducting up to a half hour of research at no cost per research request.

 The Marshall M. Fredericks Reading Room is open for research:

 Monday – Friday, 9 a.m. – 4:30 p.m.

 By Appointment Only

-To arrange access, please contact archivist Melissa Ford in advance at firstname.lastname@example.org by phone: 989.964.2006.
+To arrange access, please contact archivist Melissa Ford in advance at firstname.lastname@example.org or by phone: 989.964.2032.

 Researchers are encouraged to visit the Marshall M. Fredericks Archives in person to do their work, but if they must solely rely on telephone, FAX, or email services to conduct their work, a research fee will be charged after 30 minutes of staff time at the rate of $25.00 an hour.

 When it will not affect the safety of the material, photocopies may be requested for a fee.

 Please note: A 10% Archives Service Charge as well as a 6% Michigan Sales Tax will be applied to all services.
 Additional Shipping/Handling charges will apply if materials are mailed.